Expansion of Iterated Stratonovich Stochastic Integrals of Multiplicity 2 Based on Double Fourier-Legendre Series Summarized by Pringsheim Method: Expansions of Iterated Stratonovich Stochastic Integrals of First and Second Multiplicity Based on Multiple Fourier--Legendre Series

 where $l_1, l_2=0, 1,\ldots;$ $i_1,\ldots,i_k=1,\ldots,m.$

-Note that together with the iterated Stratonovich stochastic integrals of higher multiplicities than the second, the stochastic integrals (\ref{ll1}) and (\ref{ll2}) are included in the so-called unified Taylor--Stratonovich expansion \cite{32}.
-This expansion can be used to construction of strong (definition of strong numerical method see, for example, in \cite{KlPl2}) numerical methods for Ito SDEs.
+Note that together with the iterated Stratonovich stochastic integrals of higher multiplicities than the second, the stochastic integrals (\ref{ll1}) and (\ref{ll2}) are included in the so-called unified Taylor--Stratonovich expansion \cite{32} (also see \cite{20xxxxx}-\cite{20eee}).
+This expansion can be used for construction of high-order strong numerical methods for Ito SDEs (definition of a strong numerical method see, for example, in \cite{KlPl2}).